Welcome the Programmer's Manual of the ALib C++ Class Library!

 Step 7: Add Compiler And Linker Settings

-Our main project needs to share some ALib compiler and linker settings with the ALib library project.
+Our main project has to share some ALib compiler and linker settings with the ALib library project.
 To achieve this we invoke CMake function ALibSetCompilerAndLinker

 :